Gshack18/IST_590_fall/README.md

 ## Notes

-It was hard researching how the attacks would work with very little information.
+It was hard researching how the attacks would work with very little information because I couldn't get the Vitural Machine and running on a 2015 mac book pro.

 ## License